jayson-chao/Miiko-Bot/README.md

 ## Setup

-### .env file
+### Bot Token
-A .env file should be created in the Miiko Bot directory.
-It should have the following values:
- - DISCORD_TOKEN set to the bot token
+Current bot implementation uses redis to fetch the bot token, remove/rewrite to your own preferences.

 ### DB initialization
-init_db.py needs to be run before main.py to generate models/schema (I'm using Postgres).
+init_db.py needs to be run before main.py to generate models/schema on an existing database.
 Change TORTOISE_ORM in tortoise_config.py to your needs before running.

 ## Current Features